 - Support for more flexible and collaborative ways of working

 - Making information available for clinical decision-making, quality improvement, and research purposes

 - Improve operational performance, and putting our patients at the centre of our care.

 Your EPR programme team, consisting of doctors, nurses, managers, and digital health colleagues, have been busy working in the background to develop the business case for the large investment required.

-The first stage, the Strategic Outline Case, has now been approved by NHS England.
+The first stage, the Strategic Outline Case, has now been approved by NHS England and is due to be signed off by central government shortly.
 Together with wider representation for across our hospitals, we can now start to realise our shared vision, to bring the EPR programme to life within our organisations.

 Most NHS hospitals have, or are working on, an EPR to help them face the demands of 21st century healthcare.
 This is a really exciting time for our three organisations and we’re now looking to take this forward.

 You can find out more about the EPR programme, including a short explanatory video, by visiting our dedicated webpage on the N&W ICS website.